 Due to increased knowledge of tropical cyclones, improved technology, and more accurate computer models, significant improvements have been made in tropical cyclone track forecasting over the past several decades.
-Although we have made big improvements, forecasts will always contain some uncertainty.
-That means Emergency Managers will always need to make big decisions with incomplete or uncertain information.
+Although we have made big improvement, forecasts will always contain some uncertainty.
+That means emergency managers will always need to make big decision with incomplete or uncertain information.